core-wg/senml-spec/draft-ietf-core-senml.md

 defined by this specification do not contain any executable content.
 However, future extensions could potentially embed application specific executable content in the data.

+SenML Records are intended to be interpreted in the context of any applicable base values.
+If records become separated from the record that establishes the base values, the data will be useless or, worse, wrong.
+Care needs to be taken in keeping the integrity of a Pack that contains unresolved SenML Records (see {{resolved-records}}).

 See also {{sec-privacy}}.